DaKassian/CATS-Setup-Guide/Setup-Linux.md

 ```bash
 	./cats -d arbitrary -goods 5 -bids 10
 ```
-If the output resembles the provided example, the setup was successful and you can continue with the [Output Explanation](/Output-Explanation.md)
+If the output resembles the provided example, the setup was successful.
 ```
 	Number of non-dominated bids: 10  Number of bidders: 12
 	CATS running 1 of 1....